 The encashment of certificate(s) may be allowed through a person duly authorized (in writing) by the investor on an authority letter under his / her signature provided that:–

-(C).
-The receipt of the amount is got acknowledged from the authorized person on the reverse of certificate(s) personally by the Centre In charge.
+(c).
+The receipt of the amount is got acknowledged from the authorized person on the reverse of certificate(s) personally by the Officer Incharge.

-Exemption of deduction of Withholding tax has been withdrawn w.e.f 01-07-2013 on profit of investment upto Rs.150,000/-.
-W.e.f.
-1st July,2014 the rate of tax to be deducted under Section 151 of Income Tax Ordinance 2001 shall be 10% of the yield or profit for Filers and 17.5% of the yield or profit paid for Non-Filers.
-Provided that for a non-filer, if the yield or profit paid is rupees five hundred thousand or less, the rate shall be 10%.
+Under Section 151 of Income Tax Ordinance 2001 the rate of tax to be deducted shall be 10% of the yield or profit for Filers and 17.5% of the yield or profit paid for Non-Filers.
+Provided that for a non-filer, if the yield or profit paid is less than rupees five hundred thousand , the rate shall be 10%.
 Zakat is collected at source as per rules.